 As a law enforcer, he advocated and promoted "Clayton Action Nexus" (School/Student Safety Program) which involved all local law enforcement agencies.

 Mr. Bivins resigned from the Clayton Co.
 Board of Education in January, 2015. .
-His resignation was a result of retirement, a new lovely wife and the purchase of his retirement home for both of them.
+His resignation was a result of long law enforcement career retirement, and the purchase of his retirement home .
 His new home is located in the lovely Jonesboro District which was out of his Ellenwood, Rex and Morrow district.

-Presently, Mr. Bivins is now one of the most recognized citizens for his “civic” duties in the community.
-He is a 2009 graduate of Grassroots Leadership Institute and a 2014 graduate of the Chamber of Commerce’s-Leadership Clayton.
-He advocates,volunteers and serves on numerous boards and organizations associated with the care of families and children.
+Presently, Mr. Bivins is now one of the most recognized citizens in his community for his “civic” duties in the community.
+He is a 2009 graduate of Grassroots Leadership Institute and a 2014 graduate of the Clayton Co.
+Chamber of Commerce’s-Leadership Clayton.
+He advocates, volunteers and serves on numerous boards and organizations associated with the care of families and children.
 He holds leadership positions on the following:

-Since retirement, Mr. Bivins advocates and educates citizens on the collateral consequences of criminal records.
+Since retirement, Mr. Bivins has become an entrepreneur.
+He advocates and educates citizens on the collateral damages of criminal records.
 He has launched a very unique consulting business and non-profit.
 ASK Charter Consulting LLC whereby as an advocate, he assist citizens statewide with the processes involved in criminal record restrictions, record seals and pardons.
 The children of these parents are also affected by the damages of their parent's criminal records.

-Politically, Mr. Bivins is an active member of the Clayton Co.
-Democratic Party and is anxious to get back in the business of public service by running as a 2020 candidate for the 6th District seat of the Board of Education.
-Because of retirement, he is willing and committed to "full time service" for the 6th District.
+Politically, Mr. Bivins is an active member of the Democratic Party and is anxious to get back in the business of public service.
+Because of retirement, he is willing and committed to "full time service" to his community.

 His philosophy is, “The heartbeat of a community, state or nation rest in the education of its children and its community.
 The progress of society starts with the A-B-C’s; A-Academics, B-Back to family values, and C-Community involvement”.
 Now retired, he plans on dedicating his life to the A, B, and C’s.